Student loan forbearance was issued through September during the current pandemic, but has been extended through 2021.

 GHS is always here for you!
 Stop in to a branch or call us if you need us at (800) 732-4447.

 1APR = Annual Percentage Rate.
 Rates are shown "as low as".
 Rates and terms are subject to change.
 The rate and term may vary depending on each individual's credit history and underwriting factors.
-Credit Union Membership required with a $25 minimum deposit and $1.00 membership fee.
+Credit Union Membership required with a $1.00 minimum deposit and $1.00 membership fee.
+Rate shown as low as with discount up to .50% for Auto Loans.
+Rate shown as low as with discount up to .25% for Personal Loans and Home Equity Loans.